How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 Materials List

-- •Retaining wall blocks --- Calculate square footage of wall face, then check the manufacturer's coverage rate per block
+- •Retaining wall blocks — Calculate square footage of wall face

-- •Construction adhesive --- For securing caps and any cut blocks
+- •Construction adhesive — For securing caps and cut blocks

-- •Gravel base material (3/4-inch crushed stone) --- For the footing trench, 6 inches deep minimum
+- •Gravel base material (3/4-inch crushed stone) — 6 inches deep minimum in footing trench

-- •Drainage gravel (3/4-inch clean stone) --- For backfill behind the wall, 12 inches wide minimum per course
+- •Drainage gravel (3/4-inch clean stone) — 12 inches wide minimum per course behind wall

-- •Landscape fabric --- Wraps around the drainage gravel to prevent soil infiltration
+- •Landscape fabric — Wraps around drainage gravel

 Step-by-Step: Building Your Retaining Wall